 A good thing now is that art is not elite.
 Art is now only a click away.
 See it on the screen held in the palm of your hand or on a computer anywhere.
 Even museums, themselves, are going virtual.
 It's fantastic to have this kind of access to art worldwide.
 But no one believes that viewing a painting in a photo or online is the same as seeing the real thing.
 Do they?

 We're now just emerging from the lock-downs and closures during Covid.
 Most of us, including me, are thankful for our virtual connections during this confined time.
 But nothing can replace reality.
 As real venues open up for us, I look forward, among other things, to visiting actual art in real places.
-I'm adding to a column I wrote in 2015 because it's so very timely.
+I'm adding to a column I wrote a few years ago because it's so very timely.
 It's about the art of looking.
 It's also a commentary on what now brings people to art museums.

-The popular currency in today's museum visits may be that they offer such great photo ops!
+The popular currency in today's museum visits seems that they offer such great photo ops!
 There's a frenzy to take a snapshot and continue onward for the next piece of inventory to tally in our camera roll.
-Driven by a consumerism of sorts, it seemed to me like looting a brand-name designer store for only the tiny name tags sewn in the clothing!
-Sometimes the crowds were so large in museums (when they were open) that you had to swarm your way through for a look.
-Otherwise, you just held your camera aloft and clicked!
+Driven by a consumerism of sorts, it seems like looting a brand-name designer store for only the tiny name tags sewn in the clothing!
+Sometimes the crowds are so large in museums (when they were open) that you must to swarm your way through crowds for a look at the art.
+Otherwise, you just hold your camera aloft and click!

 Are We Really Looking ?